ControlSystemStudio/phoebus/docs/source/preferences.rst

 When you run Phoebus, you may find that it cannot connect to your control system because for example the EPICS Channel Access address list is not configured.

-To locate available preferences, refer to the complete list of :ref:`preference_settings` or check the source code for files named ``*preferences.properties``, for example in the ``core-pv`` sources::
+To locate available preferences, refer to the complete :ref:`preference_settings` or check the source code for files named ``*preferences.properties``, for example in the ``core-pv`` sources::